-8.2 Special Definitions.

-(a) Cause shall mean either of the following:
+- 8.2 Special Definitions.
+For purposes of this Award Agreement: - (a) Cause shall mean either of the following:

-1) Conviction for an act of fraud, embezzlement, theft or other act constituting a felony (other than traffic-related offenses or as a result of vicarious liability);
+1) Conviction for an act of fraud, embezzlement, theft or other act constituting a felony (other than traffic-related offenses or as a result of vicarious liability); or

-2) Willful misconduct that is materially injurious to the Corporation's financial position, operating results or reputation; provided, however that no act or failure to act shall be considered "willful" unless done, or omitted to be done, by you (a) in bad faith; (b) for the purpose of receiving an actual improper personal benefit in the form of money, property or services; or (c) in circumstances where you had reasonable cause to believe that the act, failure to act, or omission was unlawful.
+2) Willful misconduct that is materially injurious to the Corporation's financial position, operating results or reputation; provided, however that no act or failure to act shall be considered "willful" unless done, or omitted to be done, by you (a) in bad faith; (b) for the purpose of receiving an actual improper personal benefit in the form of money, property or services; or (c) in circumstances where you had reasonable cause to believe that the act or failure to act was unlawful.